-Are wages really rising?
+Are Boris Johnson and Rishi Sunak right about wages rising?

 By Reality Check team